The library is not accepting donations at this time.

 The process of material selection at a library is called collection development.

-The objectives of the SUNY Adirondack Library's collection development policy are:
+The objectives of the SUNY Adirondack Library's collection development guidelines are:

 The ultimate responsibility for selection rests with the librarians.
 Faculty recommendations are also essential to help maintain the currency of the collection because of their special expertise in specific disciplines.